Ashok0/EnderalVREssentials/README.md

 ## Noteworthy mods
+[**Enderal VR - Patch**](https://www.nexusmods.com/enderalspecialedition/mods/8?tab=files): This mod offers you the opportunity to play Enderal in VR.
+Supports special gestures when your Skyrim VR window is active in the forefront in Windows.
+Raising your right controller above your head will bring up the Hero menu.
+Repeating this gesture will close the Hero menu.
+Raising your left controller above your head will teleport you to the Akropolis.

 [**Dear Diary VR - Paper SkyUI and Categorized Favorites**](https://www.nexusmods.com/skyrimspecialedition/mods/44874?tab=files): Replacer for Skyrim interface in a paper style.
 Disable if you prefer the classic SkyUI interface.

+[**Menu Mouse Fix**](https://www.nexusmods.com/skyrimspecialedition/mods/33414?tab=files): Enables mouse for SkyUI-VR.
+You can use your VR controllers to control the menu cursor like a laser pointer.

 [**Smaller HUD for VR**](https://www.nexusmods.com/skyrimspecialedition/mods/30726?tab=files): A simple mod that reduces the size of the HUD elements and text by about 50% for added immmersion.
 Disable if you prefer having a larger HUD or larger font size.

 [**Flinching for VR Magic can trigger flinching**](https://www.nexusmods.com/skyrimspecialedition/mods/42550?tab=files): A little mod that allows NPCs to flinch when hit by your right fist or melee weapons in either hand.
 Flinching animations do not work if you have ranged weapons such as a bow equipped.

 [**VRIK**](https://www.nexusmods.com/skyrimspecialedition/mods/23416?tab=posts): VRIK will display the player character's body in SkyrimVR and animate it to match your movements.
 Weapons can be kept, drawn, and sheathed in up to 14 visible holsters on your body.
+Be sure to untick the "Visible" setting for the Left Shoulder Holster in the VRIK MCM.
+This prevents your bow from clipping into the edge of your FOV when crouching in real life.

 [**VRIK Rift-Index-WMR Controller Bindings**](https://www.nexusmods.com/skyrimspecialedition/mods/23416?tab=files): These control bindings are an optional add-on for VRIK to make it easier to use holsters.
 These bindings are disabled by default but MUST be enabled if you are using Index controllers.

 [**HIGGS VR**](https://www.nexusmods.com/skyrimspecialedition/mods/43930?tab=files): Hand collision, physics object grabbing, and gravity gloves-style mechanics for Skyrim VR.

 [**Spell Wheel VR**](https://www.nexusmods.com/skyrimspecialedition/mods/47630?tab=files): Selection wheel mod for Skyrim VR.
 It allows you to select spells, weapons, shields, arrows, potions, poisons, food, torch, armors and more without going into a menu very quickly by press of a button or button combinations to spawn the wheel and hold your hand over the item and letting go of the button.
 It's equipped automatically.
+Be sure to set the "Slow Time Scale" to 5 in the Spell Wheel VR MCM if you want a nice slow motion effect when selecting items from the spell wheel.

 [**NavigateVR**](https://www.nexusmods.com/skyrimspecialedition/mods/47174?tab=files): This mod brings immersive navigation to VR with a functional compass which is automatically added to your inventory.
 While this mod does support equippable in-game maps, there are no available maps for Enderal locations.

-[**DragonbornSpeaksNaturally - Beta v0.21.0-beta**](https://www.nexusmods.com/skyrimspecialedition/mods/16514?tab=files): Adds speech recognition to Skyrim VR or Skyrim SE so you can recite your dialogue lines to select them.
+[**DragonbornSpeaksNaturally**](https://www.nexusmods.com/skyrimspecialedition/mods/16514?tab=files): Adds speech recognition to Skyrim VR or Skyrim SE so you can recite your dialogue lines to select them.
 Requires no speech training!

+[**Splashes of Skyrim - VR**](https://www.nexusmods.com/skyrimspecialedition/mods/47710?tab=files): SKSE plugin that adds projectile based water splashes and ripples, and underwater explosions.

+[**HapticSkyrimVR - Spellcasting and Enhanced Bow and Melee Feedback SKSE Plugin**](https://www.nexusmods.com/skyrimspecialedition/mods/20364?tab=files): SKSEVR plugin to get spell casting and enhanced bow and melee haptic feedback on VR controllers.

 [**Simple Realistic Archery VR**](https://www.nexusmods.com/skyrimspecialedition/mods/28524?tab=files): Automatically unequips your arrows after shooting them, then reequips the arrow after pressing the trigger (MCM configurable) over your shoulder.
 It also has options for binding different arrows to different buttons, for the position and size of the quiver, and options for attribute costs.
 Up to 25 arrow types can be bound at once.